-Liechtenstein is not a country but a principality and as such operates an as independent state which sits sandwiched between neighboring Austria and Switzerland.
-The entire state is only 160 square kilometers and has 35,000 residents but what it lacks in size it makes up for in beautiful scenery and some quaint attractions.
+Liechtenstein is a country which sits sandwiched between neighboring Austria and Switzerland.
+The entire country is only 160 square kilometers and has 35,000 residents but what it lacks in size it makes up for in beautiful scenery and some quaint attractions.

 Here are the best things to do in Liechtenstein: